Contributors

 Callista Pearson

-Callista is a couch hugging, T.V. loving homebody who moved to Utah in 2004.
-She decided that living near mountains meant she had to enjoy the outdoors.
-So far she has tried skiing, rock climbing, mountain biking, and ran a half-marathon.
+Callista moved to Utah in 2004 after spending several years in the “wilds” of Montana.
+Living and playing in the mountains is in her blood.
+So far she has tried skiing, rock climbing, mountain biking, and ran several half-marathons.
 No small feat since she’s constantly running into things in her own home (and has the bruises to prove it.)
-As a result, every trip outside is an opportunity for misadventure, which she writes about in “Outdoor Adventures of an Indoor Chick.”
+As a result, every trip outside is an opportunity for misadventure.
 But if you see her out on the trail, watch out because she’s not very good at avoiding obstacles.
 Email her at callista@utahoutside.com.
 Read Callista’s articles.

 Ryan Malavolta